toninodigiacomo/GPiCase2-Batocera/README.md

 - Reboot: Necessary because the Raspberry Pi only reads config.txt at the very first stage of the hardware boot process.

 ## Features
-- Zero-latency detection: Uses hardware Pin 18 (Dock sensor) instead of slow USB polling.
+- **Zero-latency detection** Uses hardware Pin 18 (Dock sensor) instead of slow USB polling.
-- Smart Switch: Only reboots if the configuration file needs to be changed.
+- **Smart Switch** Only reboots if the configuration file needs to be changed.
-- Safe Shutdown: Protects your SD card by closing emulators properly before powering off.
+- **Safe Shutdown** Protects your SD card by closing emulators properly before powering off.

 ## File Structure
 - **/boot/config_lcd.txt** Handheld display configuration.